 Eligibility for TR to PR Pathway Canada

-Eligibility for the TR to PR in Canada generally requires applicants to:
+Eligibility for the TR to PR pathway through Express Entry and Provincial Nominee Programs (PNP) generally requires applicants to

-- Hold valid temporary resident status in Canada as a worker, student, or visitor.
+- Hold valid temporary resident status in Canada.

-- Be physically present in Canada at the time of application and approval.
+- Be physically present in Canada at the time of application.

-- Provide required documentation including proof of temporary status, work experience or educational credentials, language test results, and police certificates.
+- Provide supporting documents such as proof of work experience, temporary status, language test results, and police certificates.

 What are the Requirements for TR to PR in Canada?